 5 Ingredients - Quick & Easy Food

 Whether you love or hate Jamie Oliver, this is a useful book for novice chefs looking to cook simple meals for themselves and their families.
 As you may have guessed, every recipe requires just 5 ingredients.
 Additionally, each of these dishes are also very healthy, great for anyone who’s trying to eat more healthily.
 Whether you’re cooking with chicken, making something vegetarian, or trying to make a dessert, you’ll find it in this clear and organised book.
 You can find dishes like delicious roast tikka chicken with potatoes, cauliflower, and coriander for a bit of seasoning or fish pie with haddock, spring onion, spinach, and cheddar.
 The best thing about these gourmet dishes is that you'll be enjoying them in less than half an hour.

 Cooking Basics for Dummies

 Don’t worry if you’re a dummy in the kitchen.
 Once you read this book, you won’t be.
 If you want to learn how to cook with simple and clear recipes, you should pick up this book for less than £20 (we recommend the spiral-bound version which will stay open when placed on a bench!).
 This book also covers the kinds of ingredients you should keep in your pantry, essential cooking techniques, and a glossary of cooking terms.
 With this next to you, you’ll no longer panic when it comes to dinner time.
-If you don't know the difference between soup spoons and salad tongs, can't turn the cooker on, or tune out whenever someone mentions grilling, this is the book that'll help keep you away from the frozen food aisle.

 How to Cook Everything: 2,000 Simple Recipes for Great Food